LTUC/amman-dotnet-401d2/Projects/MidtermPart3.md

-# Repo and VSTS
+# Repo and Tooling
-Create your GitHub Organization and a VSTS account to manage your project management.
+Create your GitHub Organization and setup your tooling for project management.
+If you are unfamiliar with any PM tools, I would suggest a VSTS account to manage your project management.
+We will be actively using VSTS in weeks 6-9 anyway, it may be a good time for a head start.

 ## Build your Repo
 It is now time to begin preparations for your Group Project.